glauberss2007/devops-labs/README.md

 - **Roles:** Organizes and reuses sets of tasks, promoting code modularity and maintainability.
 - **Integration:** Seamlessly integrates with version control systems, CI tools, and cloud platforms.

-### Use Cases:

-- **Configuration Management:** Automate setup and configuration of servers and network devices.
-- **Application Deployment:** Automate deployment and scaling of applications across environments.
-- **Orchestration:** Coordinate complex workflows involving multiple systems and services.
-- **Compliance Automation:** Ensure adherence to security and compliance standards.

-Ansible's simplicity, flexibility, and strong community support make it a popular choice for organizations seeking to streamline IT operations and adopt infrastructure as code practices.

-## Architecture - Ansible Setup and Communication Overview

-### Machine Types:
-- **Control Node:** This is where Ansible is installed and operated from.
-- **Managed Hosts:** These are the machines or devices that Ansible manages.

-### Managed Host Configuration:
-- **Host Inventory:** Create a text file on the control node containing the list of managed hosts' IPs or hostnames.
-  - This file specifies the machines or devices to be managed by Ansible.
-- **Communication Protocol:** Ansible communicates with managed hosts via SSH.
-  - No additional software needs to be installed on the managed hosts.

-## Architecture - Ansible Components and Communication Overview

 ![image](https://github.com/glauberss2007/devops-java-node-redis-mysql/assets/22028539/4150de89-d275-4451-a95a-95773fe3d11b)

-- **Core Modules:** These modules perform the majority of the system administration tasks on the operating system.
-- **Custom Modules:** Extend Ansible's functionality by creating custom components using Python.
-- **Playbooks:** YAML-formatted text files with a predefined syntax for configuring Ansible modules.
-- **Plugins:** Extensions that add extra functionality such as sending messages or emails.
-- **Host Inventory::** A text file on the control node containing the list of managed hosts' IPs or hostnames.
-  - This file specifies the machines or devices to be managed by Ansible.
-- **Ansible Galaxy:** A website that provides a collection of roles (tasks) developed by the community.
-- **Communication Protocol:** Ansible communicates with managed hosts via SSH.
-  - No additional software needs to be installed on the managed hosts.

-## Architecture - Ansible Control Node and Managed Host Requirements

-### Control Node:
-- **Description:** DevOps (sysadmins) access and initiate operations through the Control Node.
-- **Requirements:**
-  - Python (2.7 or 3.5 or higher)
-  - Supported Operating Systems: Red Hat, CentOS, Debian, macOS (BSD-like), etc.
-    - Windows is not supported.

-### Managed Host:
-- **Description:** Users log in, install modules, and execute commands remotely on managed hosts.
-- **Requirements:**
-  - SSH enabled
-  - Python 2.4 or higher

 ## Architecture - Ansible Playbooks

 ### APP01: